Greatdori/Zeile-Docs/src/TypeSystem.md

 This line of code does the exactly same thing as the previous code.

-When Zeile is infering the type for you, you have to type the `.init`
+When Zeile is inferring the type for you, you have to type the `.init`
 explicitly:

 ```zeile